ademisler/asa/README.md

 ## Installation

 Upload the `asa-plugin` directory to your `wp-content/plugins` folder and activate the "ASA AI Sales Agent" plugin from the WordPress admin panel.
+The chatbot will appear automatically on the front-end after you configure the settings.
+Alternatively you can place the widget manually using the `[asa_chatbot]` shortcode.